Wills & Trust customized for you.

 We charge fees through flat rate packages based upon what we mutually determine is necessary to effectively achieve client goals.
 After our initial consultation, we will lay out a package that meets the individual’s needs and determine a fee based upon that package.
 There are no surprise fees and no unnecessary maintenance fees.
 After we finish building a testamentary package, we will deliver it in a neatly organized and tabbed binder along with some complimentary additional lists and forms that we have found oftentimes get overlooked and make the estate administration, also known as probate, process easier for your loved ones to manage.

 We offer a consultation in Muskegon to first assess what instruments or services will best fit a client’s situation without overdoing it and incurring unnecessary costs or administrative burdens.
 Many firms offering will and trust services recommend wholly unnecessary instruments that require constant maintenance to keep effective.
 At Gravis Law, PLLC in Muskegon, we want to ensure that your goals are achieved in the most simple, economic, and efficient way possible.
 To get started, submit your information in the form below and we will contact you shortly.

 Gravis Law in Muskegon.

 Come visit us at Gravis Law Muskegon.
 At Gravis Law we care about our local community especially in our Michigan beach town.
-At Gravis Law we can provide estate planning in Muskegon, or Grand Rapids.
+At Gravis Law we can provide estate planning in Muskegon.
 Our knowledge of Michigan estate law will provide you with the quality, caring, and personalized counsel while making hard decisions about when “it” happens.
 We look forward to assisting you in planning for your future and your family’s future.
 Our Gravis estate planning lawyers will make it as uncomplicated as possible.